jentriphony/react_16/README.md

 # react_16
-interaction_16_router \ncomment\n this repository contains interface for adding items to list
+interaction_16_router \ncomment\n this repository contains interface for adding items to the list